 Where Do Marigolds Grow Best?

-Plant marigolds in garden beds that receive direct sunlight for 5–6 hours per day.
+Plant marigolds with companion plants in garden beds that receive direct sunlight for 5–6 hours per day.
 Marigolds do not do well in shady areas.
 While the plants may grow in shade, they will not produce flowers.
 If you do not have a single flower bed that receives enough sunlight for your marigolds, consider planting them in containers that can be moved into the sun throughout the day.

 - Marigolds thrive in locations where they receive 5–6 hours of direct sunlight daily.